A sales pipeline is a visual representation of activity in a sales process.

 The sales pipeline shows the action that happens during the sales process, while the sales funnel shows conversion rates through the sales process.

 For instance, if you want to track the status of all your current sales efforts, you can find that data in your sales pipeline.

-But If you want to identify where deals fall off over a defined period, your sales funnel visualizes drop-off points and possible solutions.
+But, if you want to identify where deals fall off over a defined period, your sales funnel visualizes drop-off points and possible solutions.

-What Are the Sales Pipeline Stages?
+What are the Key Sales Pipeline Stages?

 - They need your product.